Henry Every: British Isles

 John Dann (Every's coxswain) born in East Hoathly, Sussex, was arrested on 30 July 1696 for suspected piracy at the Bull Hotel, a coaching inn on the High Street of Rochester, Kent.
 He had sewn £1,045 in gold sequins and ten English guineas into his waistcoat, which was discovered by his chambermaid, who subsequently reported the discovery to the town's mayor, collecting a reward in the process.
 In order to avoid the possibility of execution, on 3 August Dann agreed to testify against other captured members of Every's crew, joining Middleton, who had given himself up to authorities a few weeks prior.
-Soon after, twenty-four of Every's men had been rounded up, some having been reported to authorities by jewelers and goldsmiths after trying to sell their treasure.
+Soon after, twenty-four of Every's men had been rounded up, some having been reported to authorities by jewellers and goldsmiths after trying to sell their treasure.
 In the next several months, fifteen of the pirates were brought to trial and six were convicted.
 As piracy was a capital crime, and the death penalty could be handed down only if there were eyewitnesses, the testimony of Dann and Middleton was crucial.

 The six defendants—Joseph Dawson, 39 years old, from Yarmouth; Edward Forseith, 45, Newcastle upon Tyne; William May, 48, London; William Bishop, 20, Devon; James Lewis, 25, London; and John Sparkes, 19, London—were indicted on charges of committing piracy on Ganj-i-Sawai, with the trial commencing on 19 October 1696 at the Old Bailey.
 The government assembled the most prominent judges in the country to attend the trial, consisting of presiding judge Sir Charles Hedges, Lieutenant of the High Court of Admiralty; Sir John Holt, Chief Justice of the King's Bench; Sir George Treby, Chief Justice of the Common Pleas; and six other prominent judges.
 Other than Joseph Dawson, all the pirates pleaded not guilty.

 One of the witnesses against the accused mutineers was David Creagh, second officer of Charles II.
 He testified that after refusing to participate in the mutiny—the only officer to do so—he was ordered to return below deck.
 On the way to his cabin, Creagh encountered May, Captain Gibson's former steward.
-May, described by Every as one of the "true cocks of the game, and old sportsmen," was zealously supportive of the mutiny, and Creagh testified of their exchange:I met with W. May, the Prisoner at the Bar.
+May, described by Every as one of the "true cocks of the game, and old sportsmen", was zealously supportive of the mutiny, and Creagh testified of their exchange:I met with W. May, the Prisoner at the Bar.
 What do you say here? says he.
 I made him no Answer, but went down to my Cabin; and he said, God damn you, you deserve to be shot through the Head; and he then held a Pistol to my Head.
 Then I went to my Cabin, and presently came orders from Every, that those that would go ashore, should prepare to be gone.
 And when the Captain was got out of Bed, who was then very ill of a Feaver, Every came and said, I am a Man of Fortune, and must seek my Fortune.